L13/vscode-diff/README.md

 ## Recommended Settings

-The two fastest ways to compare files are
+The two fastest ways to compare files accurate are

 ```json
 {